Search Knowledge Base by Keyword

 By Jason Watson, CPA

-Tax inefficient (maybe).
+The big knock on C Corps is that they might be tax inefficient.
 Wyoming was the first state allowing LLCs in 1970, but most states did not follow suit until the 1990’s.
 Therefore, if you wanted to avoid double taxation you had to first create a C corporation and then elect S corporation taxation.

-Thanks to recent tax law changes, corporations now enjoy a 21% income tax rate.
+Thanks to current tax law changes, corporations now enjoy a 21% income tax rate.
 But… not all that glitters is gold.
 Dividends are then taxable to you up to 23.8% (which is 15% to 20% capital gains plus 3.8% of Medicare surtax potentially).
 Therefore, your effective tax rate for using a C Corp as your entity choice ranges from 36% to 44.8% where the top individual rate of an S Corp shareholder is 37%.
 This is the double taxation part.

 We don’t run into too many business owners who want to make money but never spend it.
 Sure, you can enjoy a lasting 21% corporate tax rate, but to spend it you need to be taxed again at your dividend rate.
 Read more in our recent blog post-